wzulfikar/lifelog/programming/big_o_notation.md

 O(N^2) - checking if you have everything on your shopping list in your cart

 O(infinity) - tossing a coin until it lands on heads

+>As a rule of thumb, anything with N^2 or any other exponent is NOT a good algorithm for a site with multiple users.